New York Salaried Employees Laws

 Furthermore, termination can be deemed unlawful in certain circumstances, including cases involving discrimination based on personal characteristics, reporting illegal activities in certain contexts, engaging in legitimate political activities, filing a disability claim, or taking state-mandated leaves of absence.

 Turning to the matter of final wage payments, two distinct scenarios emerge.
 In legal terminations, any outstanding wages are required to be remunerated on the usual payday.
 In cases where in-person collection is not feasible, employees retain the right to request the payment to be sent by mail, which the employer must accommodate.
 In situations of voluntary resignation, the norm is to offer a two-week notice for contract termination, with wages distributed on the regular payday.
-Here are more details on Termination Laws in New York.
+Read more about employment termination through our New York firing guide.

 Learn more about New York Labor Laws through our detailed guide.